About

 Beyond running my own lab, I lead basic science research operations at Pennington as Associate Executive Director, overseeing 20+ faculty teams and helping translate complex biology into strategic research directions.
 I also direct our Animal Metabolism and Behavior Core, a preclinical phenotyping platform that delivers ~19,000 service hours annually to research teams across the institution and industry partners.

-I grew up in Louisiana, did my PhD in reproductive physiology at Mizzou, postdoc in metabolism at University of Washington with Mike Schwartz, and have been at Pennington ever since.
+I grew up in Louisiana, graduated from LSU, and completed my PhD in reproductive physiology at Mizzou.
+I trained as a postdoc in the neuroscience of feeding behavior and metabolism at University of Washington with Mike Schwartz, and was hired at Pennington as an Assistant Professor in 2003.

 Education